-The charter class of the Stephens College Master in Physician Assistant Studies (M.P.A.S.) program has achieved a 100% first-time pass rate on the Physician Assistant National Certifying Examination (PANCE), a standardized exam.
+The charter class of the Stephens College Master of Physician Assistant Studies (M.P.A.S.) program has achieved a 100% first-time pass rate on the Physician Assistant National Certifying Examination (PANCE), a standardized exam.

 “The board exam is a standardized national exam,” said Program Director Eric Johnson.
 “It ensures public trust that our students have attained a level of competency set by an external benchmark.
 Ultimately, the final measurement for what students have learned during their education in the PA program is how they perform on their board exams.